 If you would like to join the group (there is no charge) and receive copies of the newsletters and details of family get-togethers and weekends, please contact us.

-The Group started in a small way with one mum (pictured right) keeping in touch with other affected families by telephone and letter.
+The UK RTS Support Group started in a small way with Barbara Baron (pictured right) keeping in touch with other affected families by telephone and letter.
 In 1986, a couple of families got together and started producing a newsletter and arranging annual get-togethers.

 Over the years since then, membership has grown, links have been made with medical and psychology professionals, and events have become more sophisticated, and in 2012 we became a company limited by guarantee.